 YOU NEED FUEL FOR A SPARTAN BEAST.
 I repeat, you NEED to carry fuel and hydration for this race.

-3+ hours is way too long to rely on a few water stations and your breakfast alone.
+3+ hours is way too long to rely on a few water stations and your breakfast.

 Many athletes do not consume an ideal diet to begin with, and if you’re not paying attention to your food and fluid intake in the 4-hour window before your race, you are going to be starting without a full supply of glycogen.

-For an event like the Spartan Beast lasting more than 2.5 hours, you need to seriously consider your nutrition strategy and aim to consume 80-90 grams of carbohydrates and 600 ml of water per hour.
+For an event like the Spartan Beast lasting more than 2.5 hours, you need to seriously consider your nutrition strategy and aim to consume 80-90 grams of carbohydrates and drink according to thirst.

 You could start with 30-60 grams of carbohydrates for the first few hours, but you also don’t want to get too far behind in replenishment.
 You will finish the race having burned way more calories than you can eat regardless, but you don’t want there to be a massive discrepancy and end up bonking.